finbourne/luminesce-sdk-csharp/sdk/docs/SqlBackgroundExecutionApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<SqlBackgroundExecutionApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<SqlBackgroundExecutionApi>();
             var executionId = "executionId_example";  // string | ExecutionId returned when starting the query
             var download = false;  // bool? | Makes this a file-download request (as opposed to returning the data in the response-body) (optional)  (default to false)